|

 Scilab is an Open source software for numerical computations developed by the Scilab Team at 3DS and by academic contributors.

-This page aims to bring macOS and Windows builds of Scilab (official builds for Linux, Windows and general information can be found on http://www.scilab.org).
-Ressources for preparing and making available these specific macOS and Windows builds of Scilab are provided by the University of Technology of Compiègne (UTC).
+This page aims to bring macOS builds of Scilab (official builds for Linux, Windows and general information can be found on http://www.scilab.org).
+Ressources for preparing and making available these specific macOS builds of Scilab are provided by the University of Technology of Compiègne (UTC).

-The macOS build is distributed under the same license as Scilab, i.e. GPL v2.
+The macOS builds are distributed under the same license as Scilab, i.e. GPL v2.

-Scilab builds available on this page run on macOS Mavericks (10.9) up to Ventura (13) supporting Intel and newer M1 machines.
+Scilab builds available on this page run on macOS High Sierra (10.13) up to Sequoia (15) supporting M1/arm64 machines and older Intel.
 See the eventual details of installation in the « Troubleshooting » section.

 Files (macOS)